 But he moved to Ohio to be with his family.

-I asked him for his recommendation: “Where’s your favorite place for Nepalese food around here?”
+I asked him for his recommendation: “Where’s your favourite place for Nepalese food around here?”

-He paused, looked through the rear view mirror to make an eye contact with me in the back seat, and said:
+He paused, looked through the rearview mirror to make eye contact with me in the back seat, and said:

 “Home.
-That’s my favorite place to eat Nepalese food.”
+That’s my favourite place to eat Nepalese food.”

 My heart melted.

-Of course it’s home where he finds his favorite food.
+Of course, it’s home where he finds his favourite food.

-I am so glad to have asked him that question because he reminded me the importance of home cooked food for me as well.
+I am so glad to have asked him that question because he reminded me of the importance of home-cooked food for me as well.
 My mind went back to all the childhood days in my grandmother’s kitchen in Thailand.

 Just thinking about those memories brought about feelings of home and being loved.
 I didn’t need to eat anything to feel it.